Samdemarco/Professional-README-Generator/README.md

   Here is a snapshot of the application:
 ![README Generator](README_Generator_Snapshot.png)

+Link to Screencastify/Castify Video of application in action: https://app.castify.com/view/a30dd45f-7a74-45dd-930d-a8911ed53b9c

   ## Description
    This project is a command-line based application that dynamically generates a professional looking README.md file based on a user's input using the 'inquirer npm package'.